jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 `switch` statements and cascading `if/else-if/else` statements are a form of Chain of Responsility.
 The flow of control proceeds through the conditions until the first one is satisfied, and then its corresponding statement body is executed.

-The main difference between `switch`/`if/else-if/else` and CoR is that the former is statically locked in the code and the former is dynamic.
+The main difference between `switch`/`if/else-if/else` and CoR is that the former is statically locked in the code and the latter is dynamic.
 This is not unlike the comparison of inheritance and the [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) design pattern.

 I’m not a huge fan of `switch`/`if/else-if/else` in the code base.
 I’ve encountered them being replicated repeatedly for different behaviors throughout the code base, rather organizing and encapsulating behaviors within their respective classes. `switch`/`if/else-if/else` code is difficult to understand and maintain.
 This is a [code smell](https://refactoring.guru/smells/switch-statements) and really a topic for another blog.